hackedpassword/Z2/HybridTileTech.md

 ## How

 Because the engine allows `turnsInto:` to accept a `TerrainFeature` as `Type:String`, apparently neither Land or Water units are implied, becoming (sort of) “whatever” (vs Any, neither, both, null).
+That's my observation at least.

 Credit unwittingly goes to A1y0sh4 for inadvertently applying this strange behavior to Rock of Gibraltar in [the Great Unciv Rework](https://github.com/A1y0sh4/The-Great-Unciv-Rework) versions <= 2.1.
 I recognized when the Wonder tile was placed next to a Coast, unit mobility behavior acted like a canal tile.
 Experiments proved bridge building with this technique was possible.